 At the individual stock level (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) the investment fund exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of social, environmental and ethical criteria.
-The fund will not invest in certain sectors such as the arms industry or the plant genetic engineering, nor in companies which violate labor and human rights, etc. The investment fund invests at least 51 % of the fund assets directly in equities (and equity-equivalent securities) issued by companies which are headquartered or mainly active in North America, Europe or Asia and/or in bonds whose issuers are headquartered in North America, Europe or Asia.
-At least 25 % of the fund assets are directly invested in equities.
+At least 51 % of the fund assets are directly invested in securities.
+The fund will not invest in certain sectors such as the arms industry or the plant genetic engineering as well as in companies which violate labor and human rights, etc. The fund's investments in equities and equity-equivalent securities are jointly limited to 30 % of the fund assets.